Quality Assurance and Improvement of Learning and Teaching

 1) Strategic planning and budgeting

-In keeping with UNSW's overarching aim for learning and teaching "to provide an outstanding student experience by ensuring the quality of our curricula, teaching, and infrastructure for learning and teaching" (UNSW Blueprint to Beyond), the university has articulated goals and priorities for the enhancement of learning and teaching in six broad areas, detailed on the Strategic Goals and Priorities page.
+In keeping with UNSW's overarching aim for learning and teaching "to provide an outstanding student experience by ensuring the quality of our curricula, teaching, and infrastructure for learning and teaching" (Strategy from 2015 - 2025), the university has articulated goals and priorities for the enhancement of learning and teaching in six broad areas, detailed on the Strategic Goals and Priorities page.

 2) Strategy implementation